getsentry/sentry-docs/src/wizard/python/pymongo.md

 type: library
 ---

-The Pymongo integration adds support for [Pymongo](https://www.mongodb.com/docs/drivers/pymongo/), the official MongoDB driver.
+The PyMongo integration adds support for [PyMongo](https://www.mongodb.com/docs/drivers/pymongo/), the official MongoDB driver.
 It adds breadcrumbs and performace traces for all queries.

 1. Install `sentry-sdk` from PyPI with the `pymongo` extra: